 The hill in the foreground (steeper to the left) and the two rugged outcrops behind them are giant slabs of Paliza Canyon Formation andesite that originally sat on the caldera rim behind them, but which broke off and slid onto the caldera floor immediately after caldera collapse.

 The remainder of the north rim is covered by this panorama from Warm Springs dome.

 Warm Springs.
 35 58.298N 106 33.728W

 From this point, one can see almost the entire length of the northern moat of the caldera.
-The panorama begins looking down the north moat to the west, and the next two frames bring us to the point on the caldera wall directly north of Warm Springs.
+The panorama begins looking down the north moat to the west, and at center is the point on the caldera wall directly north of Warm Springs.
 The lower cliffs exposed in the rim are Paliza Canyon Formation andesites while the top of the rim is La Grulla formation andesite.
-Cerro de la Garita, the high point of the north rim, is centered in the fourth frame.
-The final frame looks down Pipeline Road and the north moat towards the Toledo Embayment.
+Cerro de la Garita, the high point of the north rim, is to the right.
+The right end of the panorama looks down Pipeline Road and the north moat towards the Toledo Embayment.

 We get a better view of the northwest rim and Toledo Embayment from a point further west.

 In the middle distance at left is the northernmost part of the